kuzzleio/documentation-old/src/sdk-reference/kuzzle/list-indexes.md

 ## Callback Response

-The response is an `array` of index names.
+Returns an `array` of index names.